johnychodec/youtubemp3/README.md

-# YouTube to Telegram MP3 Converter Bot
+# YouTube to MP3 Converter Bot

-A Telegram bot that converts YouTube videos to MP3 files and sends them back to you.
+A Telegram bot that converts YouTube videos to MP3 files and uploads them to your pCloud.

 ## Features

 - Convert YouTube videos to MP3
-- Handle videos larger than Telegram's 50MB limit via pCloud links
 - Progress updates during conversion
 - Automatic cleanup of temporary files

 ## Requirements

+- Ffmpeg
 - Python 3.11+
-- ffmpeg
+- pCloud account
 - A Telegram Bot Token
-- pCloud account

 ## Installation